cashfree/cashfree-payout-java/README.md

 and add the relevant details:
   1. ClientId: This is a unique Identifier that identifies the merchant.
 For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
   2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree indentify the merchant.
 For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
-  3. Enverionment: Enviornment to be hit.
+  3. Environment: Enviornment to be hit.
 The following values are accepted prod: for production, test: for test enviornment.

 ### IP Whitelisting: